Skullybutcher/Bharatbuilds/docs/workspaces.md

-# Multi-procedure workspaces — compile amendments against ANY procedure
+# Multi-procedure workspaces, compile amendments against ANY procedure

 The registry always supported workspaces and immutable procedure versions;
 they were only reachable through the two demo domains.
 They are now a first-